 Many people always ask me the same question over and over: “What brought you here?”.
-For us it was the right time at the right moment to totally change it up in our lives.
+For us, it was the right time at the right moment to totally change it up in our lives.
 Scuba diving has always been one of my biggest passions and I would always try to make two diving holidays a year.
 Now every day when I look out of my window I see the beautiful sunny Half Moon Bay in front of me.
 That makes me happy, and I get even more excited that I can scuba dive right here in my back yard.
 So my mind was made up pretty quick and after working in the publishing business for many years I changed my hobby to my work.
 I have been a dive instructor and underwater photographer for well over nine years.

 Karl Stanley “Go Deeper”

 Right next door to us lives Karl Stanley, who’s childhood dream was to build his own submarine.
 He made that dream come true.
 Whilst he was studying he started building his first submarine the Cbug (controlled by Buoyancy).
-He had hundreds of dives with her, before he started making his second submarine Idabel, in which he can take tourists to a maximum depth of 610 meter /2000 ft.
+He had hundreds of dives with her, before he started making his second submarine Idabel, in which he can take tourists to a maximum depth of 610 meters/2000 ft.

 He is a 42 year old American, eccentric and genius who walks all day long barefoot with his dogs through our village West End.
 Karl: “You want to put 2000 foot of water between you and the surface of the ocean?
 I’m the only person in the world who can do it for you.”
 If you would try to organize this in any other way the costs would be exceeding around 17,000 euros!